open-dis/xmlpg/XMLPG.md

 ### Example: Distributed Interactive Simulation

 As a test case parts of the IEEE DIS standard have been described using XMLPG.
 This is in the file `DIS.xml`.
-Using this XML file java and C++ language files were generated and placed in the cpp and java directories of DIS.
+Using this XML file Java and C++ language files were generated and placed in the cpp and java directories of DIS.
 The Java source code is compiled via the ant `build.xml` file with the `ant compileDis` command.